Dollar pinned near one-month low amid subdued U.S. yields

 The 10-year Treasury yield sank to as low as 1.5280% last week, from a more-than-one-year high of 1.7760% at the end of last month, reducing the appeal of the United States as an investment.

-The S&P 500 closed at a record high on Friday, extending a rally in global stocks.
+The S&P 500 (.SPX) closed at a record high on Friday, extending a rally in global stocks.

 Bitcoin continued its retreat from the record high of $64,895.22 reached on April 14 with its weekend plunge.